samueljacobs98/api-endpoint-generator/README.md

 - The script will exit with an error if any of the files to be generated already exist.
 - Make sure the provided EndpointName is in PascalCase (e.g., SampleEndpoint).
+- The user must provide the desired root location of the repository when prompted by the script.